 Hugs.
 Lots of Hugs – It might be hard to believe but hugs are the cure for anything.
 I seriously believe that.
 A good hug goes a long way, filling you up with positive vibes.
 When my anxiety gets bad and I’m feeling the doom.
 I ask hubby or even my kids to wrap their arms around me and just hug me close.
 The minute they do, it’s like the world’s worries just melt away.

-Write it Down – Sometimes the only way I can work through the monster emotions of depression are to write them down.
+Write it Down – Sometimes the only way I can work through the monster emotions of depression is to write them down.
 What I’m thinking.
 What I’m feeling.
 It’s fueled by my brain and negativity it’s focused on.
 You can’t just smile and be okay.
 But you can write down what has you upset, angry, sad, emotional.
 Getting it out is like a release.
 Best of all you can throw it out so nobody reads it.

 Anyhow, like I said it’s been a hellish week and lately I’ve been blue.
 Being blue is okay.
 It is not the end of the world.
 It may make me feel alone or scared and worried, but it also lets me know I’m alive and I can do things to focus, breathe and embrace those other feelings causing me to turn inside out.
+And when none of those things work, I search for online therapy, articles, and advice on how to cope with depression that truly helps me.

 Do you suffer from Depression or Anxiety?
 How do you cope?
 Share below.
 I really want to know.
 And thanks for sharing this post with your friends or family >>> insert smiley face.